Ivan Toms: Post-Apartheid

-Ivan Toms became the national co-ordinator of the National Progressive Primary Healthcare Network in 1991 at the end of the Apartheid era.
+In 1991, at the end of the Apartheid era, Toms became the national co-ordinator of the National Progressive Primary Healthcare Network, which developed health programmes in informal settlements.
 The AIDS virus was beginning to sweep through South Africa at the time.
 Toms, as the national co-ordinator, began to implement a series of programs to combat the spread of AIDS and HIV in the country.
 He was considered a pioneer in the advocacy of the use of antiretroviral drugs to fight the disease.
-He became director of the Students' Health and Welfare Centres Organisation in 1993, which is a non-governmental organization which runs medical clinics staffed by students in poor areas.
+He became director of the Students' Health and Welfare Centres Organisation in 1993, which is a non-governmental organization which runs mobile medical clinics staffed by students in poor areas.
 He continued to work for non-governmental charities until 1996, when he became the Health Director in the City of Cape Town.
-His name is remembered in the Ivan Toms Centre for Men's Health (Cape Town) in Greenpoint, Cape Town, which works in the prevention, diagnosis, and treatment of sexually transmitted infections.
+He was appointed executive director of the health department in Cape Town in 2002.
+His name is remembered in the Ivan Toms Centre for Men's Health in Greenpoint, Cape Town, which works in the prevention, diagnosis, and treatment of sexually transmitted infections.

-South African President Thabo Mbeki awarded Ivan Toms with the Order of the Baobab in 2006 for his stance against Apartheid and his public service for South Africans in need.
+South African President Thabo Mbeki awarded Ivan Toms with the bronze Order of the Baobab in 2006 for his stance against Apartheid and his public service for South Africans in need.

 Death

-Ivan Toms died unexpectedly of meningitis at his home in Mowbray on 25 March 2008, at the age of 55.
+Ivan Toms died unexpectedly of meningococcal meningitis at his home in Mowbray on 25 March 2008, at the age of 55.
 He was honored by prominent South African political figures, including Archbishop Emeritus Desmond Tutu and the Mayor of Cape Town, Helen Zille.
 Archbishop Tutu described himself as "devastated" by the news of Toms' death and paid tribute to him saying, "I thank God that I knew him.
 Knowing him makes (one) feel proud.
 This is a prime example of someone who had ubuntu.
 He was utterly selfless."
 His funeral, which was attended by hundreds of people including Archbishop Tutu, was held at St. George's Cathedral in Cape Town.